japanninja74/OS_emness_sha256/README.md

 for hardware accelerators.

 The idea comes from the [EMNESS](https://emness.eu) initiative, with the goal to structure an innovative academic curriculum on reliability and hardware security.
-The project is submitted as part of the Operating System (04JEZOQ) exam at the Politecnico di Torino.
+This material was originally developed as part of an assignment of the Operating Systems course (04JEZOQ) delivered at Politecnico di Torino by Prof. Stefano Di Carlo and Prof. Alessio Carpegna.

 ## Contributors